 Depending on your carrier, you could be able to buy mobile data through your Settings app on your phone.
 Your carrier sets the prices and choices.
 You use your regular payment method with your carrier.

-Important: The "Mobile data plan" setting is not yet available in all regions or with all carriers.
+Important: The "Device plans" setting is not yet available in all regions or with all carriers.

 - Open your Settings app.

 - To check your plan: At the top, see your current data plan status.